vikigenius/SpellbookMerge/README.md

 ## Base Spellbooks

-All the above mentioned spellbooks have had their spell progressions patched so that they are able to cast highest level spells from their merged mythic paths.
+The following spellbooks have had their spell slot progressions patched to allow access to higher level spells from mythic paths.

-All of them should be able to cast highest level spells from their Mythic Paths upon reaching caster level 25.
+* Magus
+* Sword Saint
+* Alchemist
+* BloodRager
+* Bard
+* Skald
+* Inquisitor
+* WarPriest

+BloodRager can now cast 5th level spells once your Caster Level goes beyond 20.
+The rest of the hybrid casters mentioned above can cast 7th level spells post CL 20.

 ## FAQ